 Auto Cost: Configure the Auto Cost to control how OSPF calculates link cost.
 When Enable selected, unless the link cost is manually configured, the link cost is computed by dividing the reference bandwidth by the interface bandwidth.
 When Disable selected, the link cost should be manually configured or use default value.
-The default option is 'Enable'.
+The default option is default is 1000Mbps.

+'Enable'.